 Due to the high frequency of meetings, people working in an office environment are often away from their desk.
 This accounts for the comparatively high number of (digital) memos sent and received in a UK company.
 Arrange appointments in advance.

 UK meetings and greetings

 All across the UK humour is an integral part of the typical subtle communication.
 Although the British as a nation are famously known for their humour and irony, most non-native speakers run the risk of frequently misunderstanding their opponents (opponents?) at first.
 Understatements and euphemisms are commonly used and need to be recognised as a means to indirectly emphasise a point, for reasons of modesty, to prevent embarrassment, to express criticism, etc.

 Dress code in the UK

 Dress codes in the UK are still comparatively strict.
-A sense for fashion and quality are generally appreciated.
+Colleagues appreciate a sense for fashion and quality.
 While men wear suits, ties and white, striped or coloured shirts and black shoes, women wear suits (with trousers or skirts) or dresses, often with high heels.
 In many organisations, clothing styles have a tendency to be more casual on a Friday.

 Wining and dining

 In most companies, colleagues enjoy an after-work drink together on a Friday night.
 Apart from this custom, the tendency is to keep work and private live strictly separated.
-Being invited to someone’s private home is considered a gesture of affection and sympathy, which is uncommon between mere business partners.
+Invitations to someone’s private home are gestures of affection and sympathy, which is uncommon between mere business partners.

-Most commonly business cards are exchanged before or at the beginning of a meeting.
+Colleagues exchange business cards before or at the beginning of a meeting.
 A card usually displays someone’s job title, first and surname.
-Academic titles are not necessarily mentioned – unless they are directly related to one’s work.
+Academic titles are not necessarily on a business card, unless they are relevant to your work.